fegyi001/mangol/README.md

 }
 ```

+## Configuring the component

-You can further configure your Mangol component for example by adding a sidebar and a layertree like this (for more examples, see the app/demos folder):
+You can further configure your Mangol component for example by adding a sidebar and a layertree like this (for more examples, see the src/app/demos folder):
 ```typescript
 import { Component, OnInit } from '@angular/core';